firozkhan18/react-project-generator-tool/docs/NodeJS.md

 3. After installation, configure Eclipse to use the installed JDK by going to **Eclipse > Preferences > Java > Installed JREs**, and adding the appropriate JDK.

+### Step 5: Start Using Eclipse
+Once Eclipse is installed and Java is configured, you can start using the IDE to create and manage Java (or other) projects.
+You can install additional plugins based on your specific development needs.

+---

+That's it!
+You should now have Eclipse IDE installed and ready for use on your macOS system.

 ---
 To install Docker Desktop on macOS, follow these steps: